vuejs/pinia/packages/docs/core-concepts/state.md

 :::tip

-In order for Vue to properly detect state, you must declare every state piece in `data`, even if its initial value is `undefined`.
+In order for Vue to properly detect state, you must declare every state piece in `state`, even if its initial value is `undefined`.

 :::